KarnatiVr/ai-resume-viewer/README.md

 GIT - if not installed click [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install.
 Code editor of your choice.

+## Project Implementation:
+This Dockerized project utilizes PostgreSQL as its database backend, integrating Celery for asynchronous task processing.
+It leverages the Gemini API for providing feedback on uploaded resumes, enabling scalable and efficient handling of resume analysis tasks.

 **Clone the Repo**:
 ```
 # SSH